-Now side from looks and what we decide to share online, don’t we also edit our lives so much lately?
+Now aside from looks and what we carefully choose to share online, don’t we also edit our lives so much lately?
 This is so much more than the digital aspect of social media posting.
 It’s pretty interesting how so many of us seem to be more committed to pretending life is “all that” than actually revealing our flaws.
 I don’t mean literally announcing to the world, hello world these are my flaws!
 But just allowing flaws, imperfections, and humanness to be seen.
 It’s just so easy to unknowingly sacrifice (or maybe we call it tweak) authenticity for a Like.
-So I’m thinking it’s not an entirely conscious choice we make to do behave this way.
+So I’m thinking it’s not entirely a conscious choice we make to behave this way.
 And while it’s not always a conscious decision, the subconscious lies we believe about ourselves create our reality.

-The lies we believe about ourselves are often derived by on common desire.
-The desire to feel worthy.
-While there’s so much happening around the world and in our own lives, still perceptions, thoughts, and behavior are nevertheless heavily influence by how we feel about ourselves and our self-esteem.
+The lies we believe about ourselves are often derived by one common need.
+The need to feel worthy.
+While there’s so much happening around the real world and in our own lives, perceptions, thoughts, and behavior are nevertheless heavily influence by how we feel about ourselves and our self-esteem.

 There’s research that agrees.
 Sounds like most of us are in denial about something at some point or another, so let’s agree we are in good company!
 Maybe we all already know self-deception is about self-worth deep down anyway.
 Canadian-American Philosopher, Patricia S. Churchland describes an example of self-deception as a drug … “numbing you from harsh reality, or turning a blind eye to the tough matter of gathering evidence and thinking.”

 Here’s the thing about self-deception though.
-Self-deception is what leads to the excuses and lies.
+Self-deception is what leads to the excuses and lies – unhappiness.
 In my opinion it is behind one of the biggest lies we tell ourselves and the belief system many live with everyday.
 And this lie is what gets in the way of being truly at peace.
 The lie is:

 Sure I’ve never uttered those exact words about the importance of feeling validated over living authentically.
 I’m not vocalizing in my head something like, “Do everything it takes to be certain others are impressed with me.
 The approval of (fill in the blank) will make me happy and complete.”
 This subconscious mindset is more like a belief system.
 It’s a compilation of subconscious declarations.
 And the lie we believe about ourselves are simply examples of the self-deceptive and self-sabotaging mindset many of us tirelessly navigate around everyday.
 So exhausting isn’t it?

-Especially since the end-result, should you decide to believe the lies you tell yourself, will not help you to truly achieve happiness and avoid risk of failure.
-If you do, they will be short-lived if received externally anyway.
+Especially since the end-result, should you decide to believe the lies you tell yourself, will not help you to truly achieve happiness nor avoid failure.
+If you do, happiness or success will generally be short-lived if received externally anyway.
 You and I both know this.
 Yet the struggle is real.